-Cruising World welcomes author inquiries and unsolicited manuscripts at all times, despite our full editorial calendar.
-Please send article submissions as electronic versions in Text or Word Document form to email@example.com.
-High resolution photography should be included with manuscripts via Flash Drive or CD, or shared via WeTransfer (other methods are acceptable as well; check with an editor).
+Cruising World welcomes author inquiries and unsolicited manuscripts at all times.
+Please send article submissions as electronic versions in Text or Word Document form to [email protected].
+One or two high-res images may also be sent as attachments via email.
+For any larger collection of high resolution photography, the preferred delivery methods include WeTransfer, Dropbox and Google Drive (other methods are acceptable as well; check with an editor).
+If submitting multiple images for an article, the article can be sent along with the photos.
 Good sketches are also acceptable.
 See our guidelines for digital photography below.
 We cannot accept manuscripts in PDF or PowerPoint format.

-“Log style” articles are generally unacceptable.
+“Log style” articles and poetry are generally unacceptable.

-Payment varies depending on the type of article, ranging from $25 to $200 for short, newsworthy items and $300 to $1,000 for technical and feature articles.
-We normally buy First World Rights with exclusivity for six months from date of publication.
-We pay within 90 days of acceptance.
+Payment varies depending on the type of article, ranging from $25 to $200 for short, newsworthy items and $300 to $1,000 for technical and longer non-feature stories.
+Fees for feature articles vary, starting from $800-$1,000, based on length, photography etc. We normally buy First World Rights with exclusivity for six months from date of publication.
+We pay upon acceptance.

 Manuscripts submitted to Cruising World must not be sent to other magazines for consideration during the same time period.
 Such simultaneous submissions could cause an infringement of copyright laws.
 If, however, your manuscript has previously been published in part or in whole, let us know.
 Our rates vary with each individual submission.

 Images should represent the cruising lifestyle of exciting sailing and beautiful anchorages as well as on-board images of people enjoying themselves.
 Concentrate on good composition and avoid cluttered scenes, shadows and silhouetted sunsets.
-Portraits should be simple, watch out for rigging, masts and backgrounds that are distracting.
+Portraits should be simple; watch out for rigging, masts and backgrounds that are distracting.
 Try for different perspectives that create powerful angles with strong color.
 Tropical and exotic locations work well for us.

 When submitting digital images:

-Please submit the largest native file available for all images.
-300 DPI is the preferred acceptable resolution.
+- Please submit the largest native file available for all images: 300 DPI is the preferred acceptable resolution.

-All files should be named with a brief, easily identifiable description – i.e. Tongawhales2.jpg.
+- All files should be named with a brief, easily identifiable description – i.e. Tongawhales2.jpg.

-Please include captions for each photo in a separate word document.
+- Please include captions for each photo in a separate word document.

-Please do not edit image submissions, and submit all available relevant images.
+- Please do not edit image submissions, and submit all available relevant images.

-Do not embed images in attached documents.
+- Do not embed images in attached documents.